dragosrotaru/scrapeGPT/README.md

 # scrapeGPT

-ScrapeGPT is a tool which autogenerates a web scraping sdk using machine learning.
+ScrapeGPT is a tool which autogenerates sdks around websites using machine learning.

-It is intended for data driven web interfaces which contain a lot of similar data.
-Usually these are websites which have a database behind the scenes.
-It is not intended for content scraping (for example blogs), although with some adjustment that can be done as well.

 This package contains a number of useful sub-modules which are useful in their own right for highly generalized tasks.